GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 Queries of JSON data goes through following steps:

 1. Client sends query to the frontend.
-2. Frontend sends distributed query plans to the datanode.
+2. Frontend sends distributed query nodes to the datanode.
-3. Datanode executes distributed query plans and returns results of JSON format to the frontend.
+3. Datanode executes distributed query nodes and returns results of JSON format to the frontend.
-4. Frontend executes non-distributed query plans and then deserializes results of JSONB format to strings, and returns to the client.
+4. Frontend executes non-distributed query nodes and then deserializes results of JSONB format to strings, and returns to the client.

 ```
 Insertion: